 If you want to buy a case for your children, there are some factor you should consider first.

 - Age.
 Age is a crucial factor, since it influences the weight that the kid can carry.
-It is not recommendable that children under 3 years old carry their luggage, unless is a really small and light backpack.
+It is not recommended that children under 3 years old carry their own luggage, unless it is a really small and light backpack.
 From 3 years-old on, children can start carrying their things.
 Consider your children’s height, weight and strenght before making your choice.

 - Soft vs Hard-shell.
-Just like any other adult suitcase, children’s cases may be made of different materiales.
-Soft grips are a great option for kids, since they’re ligher and easier to handle.
-Their con is probably their useful life.
+Just like any other adult suitcase, children’s cases may be made of different materials.
+Soft grips are a great option for kids, since they’re lighter and easier to handle.
+Their con is probably their short useful life.
 But since kids grow up quickly, this shouldn’t become an issue.

 - Design.
-If you’re buying a suitcase for your kid, it’s important that he/she is involved in the process.
-And this is where design joins the scene.
-Kids baggages have plenty of different designs – colorful, with animal shapes, or with the images of their favorite cartoons.
-Let your kid be involved in the buying process and he/she will love carry his own case.
+If you’re buying a suitcase for your kid, it’s important that they are involved in the process.
+And this is where design takes part.
+Kids baggage has plenty of different designs – colorful, with animal shapes, or with the images of their favorite cartoons.
+Let your kid be involved in the buying process and they will love to carry their own case.

-Didn’t you do the math right and now you’ve got an extra baggage?
-Add the baggage you need in your reservation and do not leave anything at home.
+Didn’t you do the maths right and now you have got a lot of extra things to pack?
+Add the baggage you need in your reservation and don’t leave anything at home.

-Althout the most frequent option is to travel with just one hand baggage, you can of course check in a bigger suitcase to carry-on that extra stuff.
+Although the most frequent option is to travel with just one hand baggage, you can of course check in a bigger suitcase to carry that extra stuff.

 The price of checked bags varies depending on the country of origin, destination and season.
 If you have any doubts or if you just want to make sure you’re carry-on luggage is good to go, we recommend you to check the airlines’ restrictions on extra luggage.
-This way you’ll be safe and sound, and you’ll be able to carry everything you need.
+This will give you some piece of mind to carry everything you need.